dhth/punchout/README.md

 `punchout` lets you add worklogs on JIRA in a two step approach.

-1. Your record one or more worklogs locally
+1. You record one or more worklogs locally
 2. You push all unsynced worklogs to your JIRA server

 This can be done either via `punchout`'s TUI or its MCP server.